 See what things you can give up—cigarettes, take-out food, or your gym membership.
 You can also downgrade your smartphone or internet connection plan, shop at stores with cheaper-priced goods, and reduce power and water usage.

 Of course, there are some costs that simply cannot be avoided.
 For example, if your car breaks beyond repair, then you’ll have to think of ways to save money so you’re not off the road for too long.
 This is where a used Mercedes will prove useful.
 Why shouldn’t you be able to drive luxuriously on a budget?

 6. Find additional income streams.

-Work as a tutor, photographer, cook, or baker, or sell your art if you’re a creator.
+Work as a tutor teaching English with no degree, photographer, cook, or baker, or sell your art if you’re a creator.
 Pick out the things you no longer use and put them up for sale.

 7. Adjust your trip if necessary.